There is an old saying in family businesses, "The first generation starts a business. The second generation runs it. The third generation ruins it."

 The Regressives and their identity politics form the base of the Democrat party in America today.
 They are taking aim at capitalism, the free market, the electoral college, the Supreme Court structure, and the Constitution itself by insisting that the Constitution is a "living" mutable document and not the solid infrastructure of a free America.

 Children are entitled to expect their parents to care for them until they are adults able to care for themselves - it is the cycle of life that supports an independent, adult, successful society.
 Chronological adults who demand the government care for them as if they were children have perverted the cycle of life and will eventually collapse the society.
-The collectivist promise of social justice and income equality promised by socialism and its deceitful leaders and has been proven false in every society it has been tried.
+The collectivist pledge of social justice and income equality promised by socialism and its deceitful leaders, has been proven false in every society it has been tried in.

 Collectivism, whether it is socialism or communism is a return to the binary feudal system of elite rulers and the population who serve them.
 Socialism/communism ALWAYS benefits the leaders at the expense of the population.
 There is no private property, upward mobility, or middle class in socialism/communism because the government owns and controls everything.
 There is only scarcity and servitude for the masses.

-The third generation of America's family business represented by the Democrat party, socialist Bernie Sanders, and the colluding mainstream media has embraced the dependence of collectivism and is ruining America's family business.
-The Mueller "investigation" and its ongoing Democrat initiative to impeach President Trump is an attempt at a hostile takeover of America's independent family business.
+The third generation of America's family business represented by the radical socialist Democrat party and the colluding mainstream media, has embraced the dependence of collectivism and is ruining America's family business.
+The Mueller investigation's ongoing Democrat initiative to impeach President Trump is an attempt at a hostile takeover of America's independent family business.
 We the people are all shareholders in America's family business and the only way to save the business is to vote at the shareholder meeting in November, 2020.

 Americans must reassert their commitment to personal freedom, responsible adulthood, and life in a free society by casting their votes for America-first businessman President Donald J. Trump in 2020.
 We simply cannot allow the third generation to ruin America's family business.
 Attendance at the November 2020 shareholder meeting is mandatory.